grafana/k6-docs/src/data/markdown/docs/02 javascript api/09 k6-net-grpc/20 Client/10-Client-load-importpaths-protoFiles.md

 title: "Client.load(importPaths, ...protoFiles)"
 ---

-Loads and parses the protocol buffer descriptors so they are available to the client to marshal/unmarshal the correct request and repsonse data structures for the RPC schema.
+Loads and parses the protocol buffer descriptors so they are available to the client to marshal/unmarshal the correct request and response data structures for the RPC schema.

 Must be called within the [`init` phase](/using-k6/test-life-cycle).